amitxv/PC-Tuning/docs/post-install.md

     reg add "HKLM\SYSTEM\CurrentControlSet\Control\CI\Config" /v "VulnerableDriverBlocklistEnable" /t REG_DWORD /d "0" /f
     ```

 - In some cases, the interrupter index can change after a reboot meaning the address will become invalid if it is hard-coded.
-To work around this, you can simply disable IMOD for all interrupters by placing the [XHCI-IMOD-Interval.ps1](https://gist.github.com/amitxv/4fe34e139f0aec681a6122f39757d86e) script somewhere safe and creating a shortcut in ``shell:startup`` with the target below.
-Set the window style of the shortcut to minimized
+To work around this, you can simply disable IMOD for all interrupters by placing the [XHCI-IMOD-Interval.ps1](https://gist.github.com/amitxv/4fe34e139f0aec681a6122f39757d86e) script somewhere safe and launching it at startup.
+See [docs/startup-techniques.md](/docs/startup-techniques.md)

     ```
     PowerShell C:\XHCI-IMOD-Interval.ps1